 Most river cruise passengers have already taken an ocean cruise and they are ready to move inland.
 Knowing these six easy tips to prepare for a Europe river cruise vs. a Caribbean cruise are completely different procedures.

 River cruises, especially Europe river cruises, continue to build in popularity.
 Every Europe river cruise line wants to attract younger clientele while still catering to their tried and true seniors.
 But not everyone, even experienced travelers, know what to expect and how to prepare for a Europe river cruise.

-Here are my six tips for a Europe river cruise vacation.
+Six tips to easily prepare yourself for a Europe river cruise

 Not just for the airline requirements but for convenience.
 Without the traditional cruise ship formal nights, men need only a collared shirt and sport coat.
 Women can leave their long dresses and high heels at home.
 Attire is country club casual even at dinner.
 While complimentary laundry service is included with many suite-level accommodations, almost no river ships have a self-service launderette.
 Some don’t even do guests’ laundry.
 Be sure to find out before you go.

 Cobblestone streets, walkways and stairs can be a bit tricky to navigate if you are unsteady on your feet.
 Europe doesn’t subscribe to the Americans with Disabilities Act.
 If you are out of shape or have a heart condition, you might want to reconsider that 200-step climb to the top of the castle.
 Pace yourself accordingly.
 Some of the river boats do not have elevators, so make sure the boat you choose has one if you need one.
 Alternatively, many river cruises lines, including AMAWaterways, Avalon and Viking River offer an easy-paced walking tour option.